-On this trip you’ll enjoy the landscape of Mount Khogno Khaan Nature Reserve, and the sand dunes nearby called “Elsen tasarkhai”, learn about Buddhism and the history of Mongolia, and how we set up the Khustai National park.
-Furthermore, you’ll be able to experience typical nomadic family lifestyle and do horse and camel riding.
+On this trip you’ll enjoy the landscape of Mount Khogno Khan Nature Reserve, and the sand dunes nearby called “Elsen tasarkhai ”, learn about Buddhism and the history of Mongolia, and how we set up the Hustai National park.
+Furthermore, you’ll be able to experience a typical nomadic family lifestyle and do horse and camel riding.

 ACCOMMODATION:YESDURATION:4 DAYS, 3 NIGHTSTOUR DISTANCE:830 KMGROUP SIZE:1-12TOUR OPERATOR:IDRE TOUR

 Horse and camel riding, hiking, visiting Erdenezuu temple and Kharkhorin museum and Khustai National park to see wild horses.